Steinway vs Bosendorfer: Which is the better piano for me?

 Finally, the price differential is significant.
-A new Bosendorfer is significantly more expensive than a new Steinway, with part of that added expense coming from shipping them here from Vienna.
+Despite pricing inconsistencies, a new Bosendorfer is typically more expensive than a new Steinway.

 While Steinway also has a European base of operations in Hamburg, Germany, their Astoria, NY facility services the North American market.